 If you currently have a student visa and need to extend your stay in the UK as a Student Route visa holder either to continue your course or start a new course, you can apply for ‘Leave to Remain’.

 In order to do so, your new course must start within 28 days of the expiry of your permission to stay.
 If the gap between the expiry of your current visa/immigration permission and the start of your new course is more than 28 days then you must leave the UK and apply from your home country or country of lawful residence.

 You must also meet the UKVI's 'Academic Progression' rule in order to make an application to extend your immigration permission (leave to remain), unless exempt.

-Please note if you have a Student Visitor visa or Student Route dependent visa it is usually not possible to move into the Student Route category from within the UK.
+Please note if you have a Student Visitor visa or Student Route (previously Tier 4) dependant visa it is usually not possible to move into the Student Route category from within the UK.

 You should apply to extend your leave in the UK at least three months before your current visa expires and within six months of receiving a CAS from Ravensbourne.
 If you wait until your visa has already expired then you will be classed as an ‘over-stayer', which is a criminal offence.

 UKVI may require you to attend an interview as part of the visa/immigration permission application process.
 If you are required to attend a credibility interview, please inform the International Development Department as soon as possible.
 Please refer to the relevant visa guide for tips on attending a credibility interview.

 Bringing your family with you to the UK